robotarmy/fundler/README.md

-# Fundler: a gem to bundle gems
+# Fundler: a gem to fundle gems

 Fundler is a tool that manages gem dependencies for your ruby application.
 It takes a gem manifest file and is able to fetch, download, and install the gems and all child dependencies specified in this manifest.
-It can manage any update to the gem manifest file and update the bundle's gems accordingly.
-It also lets you run any ruby code in context of the bundle's gem environment.
+It can manage any update to the gem manifest file and update the fundle's gems accordingly.
+It also lets you run any ruby code in context of the fundle's gem environment.

 ### Installation and usage